 “We were numb with shock,” recalls Jessye’s mum, Trish.
 “There was so much that was unknown in front of us.”

 Watch Jessye's story

 Three separate courses of chemotherapy over four years, a five-week daily course of radiation (directly to her head) and countless trips to the specialist later, heartbreakingly the treatment was deemed unsuccessful in saving Jessye’s sight, leading to the removal of her right eye.
 Although this meant that Jessye was now completely blind, the cancer had finally been removed from her young body.

 While medical treatment for Jessye was the first priority, feeling connected was critical for the whole family.
 That’s where Camp Quality stepped in.
 Taking not only Jessye, but her brothers, James and Thomas, on trips away where the focus was on fun and laughter, not cancer.

-“We were allowed to forget normal worries and anxieties and simply have fun together, and with other families.
-We had the opportunity to meet families in similar situations to ours and share stories.
+“We were allowed to forget normal worries and anxieties and simply have fun together and with other families.
+We had the opportunity to meet families in similar situations to ours, and share our stories.
 This kind of connection is vitally important and truly helped sustain us through incredibly challenging times.”

-In May 2016, Jessye has decided to embark on her next challenge, Camp Quality 1,000 Ks 4 Kids Ultimate – South Australia, riding on a tandem bike from Geelong to Glenelg to raise funds for Camp Quality, that has given so much to her family so that they can continue to support kids living with cancer.
+In May 2016, Jessye decided to embark on her next challenge, Camp Quality 1,000 Ks 4 Kids Ultimate – South Australia, riding on a tandem bike from Geelong to Glenelg to raise funds for Camp Quality so that they can continue to support kids living with cancer.